open-traffic-generator/ac4-workshop/lab-05/README.md

 - Two networked systems (Virtual Machines or Containers) capable of communicating with each other.

-- CyPerf Community Edition installed on both systems (the video demonstrates a Docker deployment for one side.
+- CyPerf Community Edition installed on both systems.

 - The IP address of the system that will act as the Server.